 These are the NIH RDAs for biotin.

-4 to 6 years of age: 25 mcg.
+4 to 6 years

-7 to 10 years of age: 30 mcg.
+7 to 10 years

 Common preparations of biotin in pill form are 10 micrograms (mcg), 500 mcg, and 5,000 mcg.

-Metabolism of Nutrients
+1. Metabolism of Nutrients

-Biotin acts as a coenzyme, which assists with the metabolism of fatty acids, amino acids, and glucose, as well as assists with the metabolism of micronutrients and their conversion to energy.
+Biotin acts as a coenzyme, which assists with the metabolism of fatty acids, amino acids, and glucosee, as well as assists with the metabolism of micronutrients and their conversion to energy.
 If you have a deficiency of biotin, you may feel lethargic and depressed, as well as have a loss of appetite.

-Benefitting Pregnancy and Breastfeeding
+2. Pregnancy and Breastfeeding Benefits